 After completing Flatiron School’s Software Engineering course, learners will be ready to build software for websites and apps.
 They’ll learn about:

 - Back-end development

 - Back-end web application programming interfaces (APIs)

-By attending Flatiron School’s Data Science curriculum, employees can master the art of data analysis.
-They’ll be able to find patterns in data and help the organization make data-driven decisions.
-They’ll learn:
+The Flatiron School’s Data Science curriculum teaches learners to master the art of data analysis.
+They’ll discover how to use data to answer questions and make actionable insights.
+They’ll learn about:

 - Data analysis and engineering

 Possible career paths: Data Analyst, Business Intelligence Analyst, AI Engineer, and Data Scientist.

 In this course, your employees will learn how to protect enterprise, client, and employee data from getting stolen, hacked, leaked, or damaged.
 They’ll learn about:

 Possible career paths: Cyber Engineer, Penetration Tester, Security Analyst, and Security Consultant.